Kiran7007/Interview-Preparation/docs/android.md

 ## Scenario: Deep link handling breaking navigation
 E-commerce app.
 Users report deep links open the wrong screen, the app crashes when opened via link, and back navigation behaves incorrectly.
 The app uses the Navigation Component and multiple entry points.
 How would you fix?

+> Treat this as a navigation state reconstruction problem.

 ### Understand the three deep link entry scenarios
 - Cold start